 Main Lessons are presented in such a way that the children use all their senses to feel, think and experience the subject.
 This keeps children engaged, and engenders an enthusiasm for learning that lasts into adulthood.

 Overall the curriculum is broad, balancing academic with artistic and physical subjects such as Music, Art, Eurythmy (an expressive movement and performance art unique to Steiner education), Handwork, Wood- and Metalwork.

 LEARNING IN A STEINER SCHOOL IS A NON-COMPETITIVE ACTIVITY

 Learning in a Steiner school is a non-competitive activity.
 Reports are replaced by detailed evaluations of the child at the end of each school year.
 Tests are informal and exams are introduced in the Upper School.

 The school journey at South Devon Steiner School is characterised by learning, team work, engagement, mindfulness, self-confidence, optimism and joy, resulting in confident, self-assured and creative young adults.

-If you'd like to know more about our school and to arrange a visit, please contact our Admissions department via email on email@example.com, or call +44 (0) 1803 897 377.
+If you'd like to know more about our school, please contact our Admissions department via email on firstname.lastname@example.org, or call +44 (0) 1803 897 377.